Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **`config.logging.console_level` and `config.logging.file_level`**: Strings specifying the console and file logging levels (e.g. `debug`, `info`, `warning`, `error`, `fatal`, `none`).
 * **`config.error_mode`**: A string, either `'resilient'` (default) or `'fail_fast'`.

+> **Note:** Either both `config.logging.filepath` and `config.logging.file_level` must be specified together, or neither, else the framework will throw an error during initialization.

 ### 1.5.
 Parallelism Configuration

 * **`config.num_workers`**: An integer specifying the number of parallel workers for executing jobs.
 If set to `1`, execution is serial.
 If greater than `1`, a parallel pool of the specified size is used.
 If omitted or set to `'auto'`, the framework uses the default parallel pool size determined by MATLAB.